JayWood/the-seo-framework/readme.txt

 **Plugins:**

 * W3 Total Cache, WP Super Cache, Batcache, etc.
-* WooCommerce: Shop Page, Products, Product Galleries, Product Categories and Product Tags.
+* WooCommerce: Shop Page, Products, Product Breadcrumbs, Product Galleries, Product Categories and Product Tags.
 * Custom Post Types, (all kinds of plugins) with automatic integration.
 * WPMUdev and Donncha's Domain Mapping with full HTTPS support.
 * WPMUdev Avatars for og:image and twitter:image if no other image is found.